 Bongo Room : 9AM brunch

 After living in Chicago and walking around Wicker Park for almost 2 years I still had not had brunch in the Bongo Room.
 I am game for anything tiki and since this trip was for my friends to see the city but also my lifestyle I had to take them to one of the top 10 brunch spots in the city.

 Wicker Park is also one of the coolest places to in Chicago if you’re into the hipster lifestyle.
-There are sleezy bars, artisanal icecreams, and bookstores that sell cocktails here.
-If you want quirk, this is the easiest place to find your quirk.
+There are quirky bars, artisanal icecreams, and bookstores that sell cocktails here.
+If you want quirk, this is the easiest place to find your niche.
 After a huge brunch and maybe 10 cups of coffee (free refills are an amazing thing about American diners) I took them on a walk throughout the neighborhood.
 Unfortunately, my friends were being very budget conscious and decided not to enter any shops and they were more in the mood to run through the city to see it all!
 In turn I took them through a walk starting in Wicker Park and north to the Chicago Mural.
 On this walk there is tons of fantastic street art which makes it the perfect walk for your social media conscious friends.

 Make sure to get here early as it’s actually a parking lot!
 We were very fortunate that the only car parked there left as soon as we arrived.
 It was actually my first time to see this mural up close and is definitely a must have photo for those who probably won’t be returning to the city any time soon.